-Focuses on developing a self-efficacious framework that supports educational success by having each student work closely with faculty, peers, and student mentors to create a framework, which includes identifying, pursuing, and maintaining self-efficacious beliefs.
-(3CR) (NE)
+Focuses on developing a self-efficacious framework that supports educational success by having each student work closely with faculty, peers, and student mentors to create a framework, which in-

 HMDV 110 Introduction To Successful Learning

 Orientation class for new students designed to prepare students for success in college and in life.
 Focus is on development of solid academic skills, fostering resilience and effective life skills, clarifying personal identity, and developing a connection to the college community.
 (4 CR) (NE)